tenjava-2014/Gamecube762-t3/README.md

 - __Time:__ Time 3 (7/12/2014 14:00 to 7/13/2014 00:00 UTC)
 - __MC Version:__ 1.7.9 (latest Bukkit beta)
 - __Stream URL:__ https://twitch.tv/gamecube762 - Streaming might not be available due to internet problems
+- __MC test server IP:__ mc.theminepitt.com:28868 - Will be getting a lot of restarts for testing

 <!-- put chosen theme above -->